Unemployment rise spurs fears of slowdown, yet recession signals have been wrong — so far

 For his part, President Joe Biden said that since he and Vice President Kamala Harris took office, the economy has added nearly 16 million jobs, while the unemployment rate fell to half-century lows.
 Some of those job gains reflect a bounce-back from the pandemic, but the U.S. now has 6.4 million more jobs than it did before COVID-19.

 Even so, Friday’s report from the U.S. Labor Department is raising recession fears again.
-The Dow Jones average tumbled more than 700 points, almost 2%, in afternoon trading Friday, and the broader S&P 500 fell 2%.
+The Dow Jones average tumbled more than 600 points, or 1.5%, Friday and the broader S&P 500 fell almost 2%.

 Markets likely panicked in part because when the unemployment ticked up to 4.3% last month — the highest since October 2021 — it set off the so-called Sahm Rule.